inland-northwest-data-initiative/inland-northwest-data-initiative.github.io/content/about.md

 ## [Ryan Yost](https://www.linkedin.com/in/ryan-yost-36782918/)

-Ryan Yost is Scientist at Hollister-Stier Laboratories.
+Ryan Yost is a Scientist at Jubilant Hollister-Stier Laboratoeies.
 He has a BS in Chemistry with minors in Math and Physics from Eastern Washington University.
+In 2013 he took an 8 week backpacking class with the Spokane Mountaineers.
+He still volunteers with the backpack school and tries to complete a couple multiday backpack trips each summer.
+He is also actively involved in trail maintenance.
+The majority of this is through volunteering with the Washington Trails Association where he is an Assistant Crew Leader and has completed over 50 days of trail work.